HubRise/website/content/apps/catalog-manager/en/variants.md

 1. In Catalog Manager, select **Grid**.
 1. In the **Grid** view, click the **Manage variants** link in the top left hand corner of the page.
-1. In the dialog panel that appears, select **New variant**, then enter the name you want to give to your variant.
+1. In the dialog panel that appears, select **New variant**, then choose a name for your variant.
 1. To finish, click **Close**.

 Repeat the process for any additional variant that you want to create.